bxt/wptemplates/README.md

 * If you have images in your templates the pipes cause a new parameter
 * Namespaced links are not recognized
 * nowiki, pre and math blocks are deleted
+* Sometimes there are empty text nodes around other nodes

 ## Contributing